IDSP22/Final_Project_Deep_Sedation/README.md

 <div style="text-align: right">The test sessions will be held online over zoom.
 The users will be given access to a link to the app hosted on the shinyios server and then asked to share their screens as they navigate through the app during the testing sessions.
 These session will be scheduled at a later time.<div/>

 #### Pre-test arrangements

 Obtain consent from the participant:
-* First, ask the participants to share their screens.
+* First, ask whether the participants consent to sharing their screens.
-*	Then, ask the participants whether they consent to their screens being recorded during the test session.
+*	Then, ask participants whether they consent to their screens being recorded during the test session.

 #### Introduction to the session (5-10 minutes)
-Discuss:
+Carry out the following:
-*	Importance of participant's involvement in the study.
+*	Convey the importance of participant's involvement in the study.
-*	Moderator’s role.
+*	Reiterate moderator's and note-taker's roles.
-*	The protocol for the session.
+*	Review the protocol for the session.

 #### Tasks (15-30 min)
 Participants will explore the Deep Sedation app.

-#### Post-test debriefing (10-20 min)
+#### Post-test: debriefing (10-20 min)
 *	Ask questions on how well the App fulfills its goal of sensitizing clinicians.
 *	Ask questions on the design of the app and how it fulfills engagement with data: does it provide ease of navigation; is it clear where all the features are situated in the app and what functions they perform; do the features facilitate intuitive understanding and interpretation of the outputs from various statistical models + visualizations.
 *	Ask how this app could be improved in terms of dynamicity, presentation of output, color schemes, and organization of the various app sections.